pierangeloc/programs-as-data/presentation/deckset.md

 sealed trait ErrorCondition

 object ErrorCondition {

   case class Or(left: ErrorCondition, right: ErrorCondition) extends ErrorCondition

   case class DBErrorCondition(dbType: DbType, checkTables: List[TableName]) extends ErrorCondition

   case class KafkaErrorCondition(topics: List[Topic]) extends ErrorCondition

-  case class HttpErrorCondition(url: Url) extends ErrorCondition }
+  case class HttpErrorCondition(url: Url) extends ErrorCondition

+}
 ```

 ^ Now we can combine error conditions using logical operators.
-Notice we use an `||` because our system fails if one of the conditions is met
+Notice we use an `Or` because our system fails if one of the conditions is met

 ---